Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅ Pattern 15: 0-1 Knapsack (Dynamic Programming).md

 Output: 3
 Explanation: Ribbon pieces will be {3,3,7}.
 ```
+##

-> Given a number array to represent possible ribbon lengths and a total ribbon length `n`, we need to find the maximum number of pieces that the ribbon can be cut into.
+> Given a number array to represent possible `ribbonLengths` and a total ribbon length `n`, we need to find the maximum number of pieces that the ribbon can be cut into.

 This problem follows the <b>[Unbounded Knapsack pattern](#pattern-2-unbounded-knapsack)</b> and is quite similar to <b>[Minimum Coin Change (MCC)](#minimum-coin-change)</b>.
 The only difference is that in <b>[Minimum Coin Change (MCC)](#minimum-coin-change)</b>, we were asked to find the <b>minimum</b> number of coin changes, whereas, in this problem, we need to find the <b>maximum</b> number of pieces.